luizfurlanis/airqualitydashboard/README.md

       fillOpacity = 0.5
       )
 ```
-Now you have the map with the plots, that change accordingly with the user input.
+Now you have the map with the plots you want,and it changes accordingly with the user input.

 Have fun :smiley: